w0rm/elm-node-webgl/Readme.md

 # elm-node-webgl

-This is an experiment that renders the Elm WebGL code on node using [gl](https://www.npmjs.com/package/gl).
+This is an experiment that renders the [Elm WebGL](https://github.com/elm-community/webgl) code in Node using [gl](https://www.npmjs.com/package/gl).

 <img src="crate.png">